Dreaming of getting a good night’s rest?

 Sleep can be affected by many factors and these can generally be classified into external and internal causes.
 There could be many external factors such as our sleep environment, for instance, loud noise, bright light, stimulating activity, food or even the medication that we take.
 Internal factors could refer to anxiety, stress, genetics often linking to some sleep disorders that have yet to diagnosed.

-Practise the following tips to help you overcome some of these factors!
+Practice the following tips to help you overcome some of these factors!

 Tips to Good Sleep